andrej-s/flex-dialpad-numbers/README.md

 # Dial number overwrite for Flex

-TThis wilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
+This wilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 When you dial a number with the new [Twilio Flex Dialpad](https://www.twilio.com/docs/flex/dialpad), this plugin will check the dialed number against the regular expressions defined in `src/numberConfig.json` and replace the caller id with the corresponding one.
 Note: the Flex account must be associated with the phone number you are picking.

 ## Setup